MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 This article explains how to delete log entries from a specific table in your Log Analytics workspace by calling the Delete Data API.

-> [!IMPORTANT]
-> To ensure compliance with General Data Protection Regulation (GDPR), use the [Purge API](/rest/api/loganalytics/workspacepurge/purge), which is less performant and only supports operations required for GDPR compliance.

 ## How the Delete Data API works

 The Delete Data API removes rows from a table in your Log Analytics workspace.